Do you know the science-power behind simple exercise?

 We need natural support and stimulation to our mind and body, with the aim of enhancing self healing,” he said.

-Eventually, “Know thyself ” became his best two words in life as he continued.
+Eventually, “Know thyself ” became his best two words in life as his continuous progress.

-He adopted the fasting cure, and changed his diet completely.
+He adopted the fasting cure, and changed his diet gradually.

 He used to eat meat everyday, but now, he only eats meat about once every week.

-He has been seeing a therapist regularly for the conflicts in his life, in particular about the question of what job, money, and his standard of living are worth to him.
+He has been seeing a therapist regularly for the conflicts in his life, in particular about the question of job, money, health, and relationship.

 I learned a quick lesson from him through our conversation.